Weekend Reading – Semi-retirement vs. FIRE, Qatar travels, ETF currency exposure and more!

 But once you convert both funds’ performance to Canadian dollar terms, XUU.U and ITOT provided similar returns to their Canadian-based counterpart, XUU.
 In fact, during the worst of the downturn, all three ETFs dropped by essentially the same amount – just under 29% in Canadian dollar terms.”

-I don’t believe it’s really right or wrong to own XUU vs. ITOT.
-Pick one or both and invest away!
+I don’t believe it’s really right or wrong to own either fund.
+Pick one and invest away!

 I found this revised article interesting by Late Starter FIRE – why age 40+ is the perfect age range to begin your FIRE (Financial Independence Retire Early) journey.